OSGConnect/connectbook/new-docs-jan-2020/starting-project.md

 sometimes represent a long-term multi-institutional project or some other grouping.

 You must be a member of a project before you can use OSG Connect to submit jobs.
-The rest of this guide describes the process for joining an OSG Connect project.
+The next section of this guide describes the process for joining an OSG Connect project.

 ## Joining a Project

-### Project Membership via Account Creation Process (usual)
+### Project Membership via Account Creation Process (Default)

 You will be added to a project when going through the typical OSG Connect account creation process.
 After applying for an OSG Connect account,